 - 5. Click Add.
 The Function and Options categories appear under the Properties column. - 6.
 Select the first button function to assign to the script, from the 'Action' property drop-down list.
-Additional properties might appear. - Complete any additional properties that appear when you select a button function from the 'Action' property drop-down list. - 8.
-If desired, select False from the 'Cancel Script On Error' property drop-down list, to enable the script to continue if the selected function fails or asks for a confirmation.
+Additional properties might appear. - 7.
+Complete any additional properties that appear when you select a button function from the 'Action' property drop-down list.

-© 2024 NCR Voyix.
-All rights reserved.
-NCR Voyix - Confidential Use and Disclose Solely Pursuant to Company Instructions 9.
+- 8. If desired, select False from the 'Cancel Script On Error' property drop-down list, to enable the script to continue if the selected function fails or asks for a confirmation. - 9.
 Repeat steps 5 through 8 for each additional button function you add to the script.